MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/manage-the-search-schema.md

 ## Add a managed property using tenant administration or site collection administration
 <a name="proc7"> </a>

 Tenant administrators and site collection administrators can create a search schema that is specific for their tenant or site collection.
-For more information how to manage the search schema for tenants and site collections, see [Manage the search schema in SharePoint Online](https://docs.microsoft.com/sharepoint/manage-search-schema).
+For more information how to manage the search schema for tenants and site collections, see [Manage the search schema in SharePoint](https://docs.microsoft.com/sharepoint/manage-search-schema).

 You can create new managed properties for a tenant or a site collection and map crawled properties to them.
 Alternatively, you can reuse existing, unused managed properties that do not have crawled properties mapped to them, and rename them using an **Alias**.
 Then, you must map crawled properties to the renamed managed property with the defined alias.